DynamicWeb CLI

 }

-It's meant to be used to easily apply custom dlls to a given project, it being local or otherwise, so after having a dotnet library compiled locally, this command can be run, pointing to the compiled .dll and it will handle the rest with all the addin installation, and it will be available in the DynamicWeb solution as soon as the command finishes.
+It's meant to be used to easily apply custom dlls to a project or solution, local or otherwise so after having a dotnet library compiled locally, this command can be run, pointing to the compiled .dll and it will handle the rest with all the add-in installation, and it will be available in the DynamicWeb solution as soon as the command finishes:

-This command is used for actions towards your current environments database.
+-command is used for actions towards the database of your current environment.

 -e